b-tang/data-visualization/README.md

 [3] J. Z. Liu, Q. Yang, Bra.
 Yao, R. W. Brown, and G. H. Yue, “Linear correlation between fractal dimension of EEG signal and handgrip force,” Biological Cybernetics, vol. 93, no. 2, pp. 131–140, Jul.
 2005, doi: https://doi.org/10.1007/s00422-005-0561-3.

+## License
+This repository is for educational purposes as part of the CS 4665 course at Cal State LA.